VorpalBlade/quickmcl/README.md

 transform is used, as well as the point cloud from the laser scanner.
 In addition a map is required.

+## Installation

+You can build the software as normal ROS 1 software.
+However, note that QuickMCL performs poorly in debug builds.
+This is due to the use of the Eigen library.
+An optimised build is essential to good performance.
+The difference in processing time is about 20x!

+If you use catkin_make build with
+`catkin_make --cmake-args -DCMAKE_BUILD_TYPE=Release`.
+If you use catkin-tools you can set the CMake flags using `catkin config`, for example:
+`catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release`

+If you want to build parts of your software as a debug build still, consider taking a look at [workspace overlaying](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying).

 ## Documentation

 How to use the software is documented in a [separate file](doc/using.md).